LonfeyLi/MBKit/README.md

 # MBKit
-A collection of our project used iOS components.
+A collection of iOS components in our project.